Computer Science News and Announcements

 In fact, good jobs -- offering a high salary, interesting work and benefits -- are plentiful in the computer science field.
 However, to obtain one, you will need to complete a minimum of a Bachelor's degree in the subject area.
 Most colleges and universities offer degrees in computer science and computer engineering, and Cabrillo College courses transfer to the majority of them.

-Once you have completed your degree in computer science, a typical career path is software engineering.
-The U.S. Department of Labor lists computer software engineering, both application and systems software, among the fastest growing occupations in the US (1).
-The most recent study projects that job growth in computer software engineers (applications) will grow by 34.0% for in the ten-year period ending in 2018.
-In comparison, the average job growth rate for all occupations is 10.1% for the same period.
-Similarly, according to the California Employment Department job growth in the software engineering field in the 2008 to 2018 ten-year period (latest available) is estimated to increase by 25.8%, far exceeding the average rate for all occupations of 9.7% (2).
+Once you have completed your degree in computer science, a typical career path is software development.
+The U.S. Department of Labor lists software developers among the fastest growing occupations in the US .
+The most recent study projects that software developer jobs will grow by 17.0% nationally in the ten-year period ending in 2024.
+In comparison, the average job growth rate for all occupations is 7% for the same period.
+In California, jobs for Software Developers, Systems Software are expected to increase by 25.6 percent, between 2014 and 2024 , far exceeding the average rate for all occupations of 15.1%.

 Because of the high demand for job candidates with a computer science background, careers in computer science related fields are well-remunerated.
-The average starting salary for a new computer science graduate is over $61,000 per year , while the average salary for all computer software engineers is over $87,000 annually (3).
-In comparison, the average salary for all occupations is $42,270 per year.
-Thus, as a computer science graduate, you can expect to make more than twice the salary of most occupations.
+The average starting salary for a new Computer Science graduate is over $60,000 per year nationally, while the median salary for all Software Developers and Programmers is over $97,930 annually .
+In comparison, the median salary for all occupations is $48,320 per year.
+Thus, as a Computer Science graduate, you can expect to make more than twice the salary of most occupations.

 Computer science is much more than programming.
 Programming is merely the process of translating the procedures we want a computer to execute into instructions it can follow.
 The more crucial aspect of computer science is determining what we want the computer to do in the first place.
 Thus, while the knowledge of a language like C++ or Java is important, programming is only one of the tools that allow you to achieve great things with computers.